umarhassan-mitodl/1.464-spring-2004/content/pages/lecture-notes.md

 {{< tdclose >}}{{< tdopen >}}
 *Freemarkets.com*
 {{< tdclose >}}{{< tdopen >}}
 Early e-commerce efforts paid great attention to procurement, auctions, exchanges, and many other business models.
-Most successes to date have been with existing companies like {{% resource_link "194b90b9-837f-47f3-8304-b23a402f2ade" "Grainger" %}} or {{% resource_link "b7af58e1-fc34-4225-b1d6-2f5c8db2a3ac" "Fidelity" %}}.
+Most successes to date have been with existing companies like [Grainger](http://www.grainger.com/Grainger/wwg/start.shtml) or [Fidelity](https://www.fidelity.com/).
 Notable new successes include eBay, the world's online marketplace.
 What are some of the other avenues along this line of reasoning?
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}